SmalsResearch/bePelias/README.md

 See more info in webinar "Geocoding" (in French, 28/09/2023): https://www.smalsresearch.be/webinar-geocoding-follow-up/

-The current version of Pelias for BestAddress (https://github.com/pelias/docker/tree/master/projects/belgium) has two main problems:
+The current version of Pelias for BeSt Address (https://github.com/pelias/docker/tree/master/projects/belgium ; authentic source for addresses in Belgium) has two main problems:
 - Data (trought openaddresses.io) are not updated anymore since mid-2021, as:
-    - Current format for BestAddress csv file is not recognized by openaddresses, since Feb 2021 (column "EPSG:4326_lat" and similar contain mixed case)
+    - Current format for BeSt Address csv file is not recognized by openaddresses, since Feb 2021 (column "EPSG:4326_lat" and similar contain mixed case)
     - OpenAddresses changed its dataflow from "https://results.openaddresses.io/" to "https://batch.openaddresses.io/", and since mid 2021, "results" is no longer updated.
 But Pelias still uses this dataflow
 - Geocoder is not very robust, but some simple changes allow matching to work.